MarcoTerzulli/GAVI-Manderoli/README.md

 * [Python](https://www.python.org/) - Programming Language
 * [Whoosh](https://pypi.org/project/Whoosh/) - Used for Information Retrieval

 ## Authors

 * **Riccardo Mescoli**
 * **Marco Terzulli**

+## Known Issues

+* After pressing the "More like this" button, the scrollbar position remains the same and the page is not bringed back to the start position.
+You have to manually scroll the page to see the first results.